Home RecipesMain courses Peruvian Fried Rice “Chaufa” with Chicken

 • Spread a bit of vegetable oil on the base of the pan and pour the eggs in.

-• Let them cook until it looks about halfway done.
+• Let it cook until it looks about halfway done.
 Flip it and let it cook for a few extra seconds.
 Try to avoid drying it up.

 For the fried rice